 Under the birthday rule, the health plan of the parent whose birthday comes first in the calendar year is designated as the primary plan, according to the National Association of Insurance Commissioners.
-Note that it doesn't matter which parent is older, because the year of birth is not a factor.
-Thus, if your birthday is July 15, 1955, and your spouse's is Sept.
-17, 1953, your health plan would be considered primary because your birthday comes first in the calendar year.
+It doesn’t matter which parent is older.
+The year of birth isn’t a factor.
+Thus, if your birthday is July 15, 1985, and your spouse’s is Sept.
+17, 1983, your health plan would be considered primary because your birthday comes first in the calendar year.

 Children — and adults — can be covered under more than one health plan.
 When you’re covered under multiple health insurance plans, the plans will have to coordinate you and your children’s benefits.
 This is one of the reasons a health plan wants to know if you or your spouse has other coverage; it’s not just being curious.

-The plans need to coordinate benefits to make sure that neither you nor your doctor is reimbursed for more than 100 percent of the actual cost of your medical claim.
-They don't want you pocketing their money.
+The plans need to coordinate benefits to make sure that neither you nor your doctor is reimbursed for more than 100% of a medical claim’s actual cost.
+They don’t want you pocketing their money.

 Exceptions to the rule